Abashidzeofficial/clock-app/README.md

 Welcome to the React/TypeScript Clock App!
 This dynamic web application allows users to interact with various clock and time-related features while enjoying a responsive and visually pleasing user interface.

+## The challenge
+The challenge is to build out this clock application and get it looking as close to the design as possible using following APIs to retrieve the necessary data:

+World Time API to set the time based on the visitor's IP adress.
+This API will also be used for additional data, like the day of the year shown in the expanded state.
+IP Geolocation API to set the city and country underneath the time Quotes API to generate random quotes.

 ##Features

 - Responsive Design: Experience an optimal layout on your device's screen, ensuring a seamless user experience across different screen sizes.